A recently leaked letter revealed that supermarket giant Tesco is planning to offer a non-meat alternative for every animal product they stock.

 Eat Your Greens

-Equally, it’s harder to ignore that the growing demand for meat-alternatives is being led by consumers.
-Whilst supermarkets, like Tesco, play a huge role in shaping customer demand through advertising, price cuts and promos, the Vegan Society statistics showed that a record-breaking 500,000 people took on the Veganuary challenge this year.
+Equally, it’s harder to ignore that the growing demand for meat alternatives is being led by consumers.
+Whilst supermarkets, like Tesco, play a huge role in shaping customer demand through advertising, price cuts, and promos, the Vegan Society statistics showed that a record-breaking 500,000 people took on the Veganuary challenge this year.
 Moreover, a recent poll showed that around 14% of adults (7.2 million) in the UK are following a meat-free diet.
-A further 12% (6.5 million) of the population intend to become vegetarian, vegan or pescatarian in 2021.
+A further 12% (6.5 million) of the population intended to become vegetarian, vegan, or pescatarian in 2021.
 People following veganism increased by 40% in 2020.

 A Tesco spokesperson said: “Many of our customers are moving towards flexitarian diets for both health and environmental reasons, which is why we’ve committed to increasing the amount of meat alternatives food.”